Martin Ragginger: Career

 After coming runner-up in Carrera Cup Asia and making part-time appearances in ADAC GT Masters the following year, Ragginger returned to both championships in 2015.
 Racing for Team Porsche Holding in the former, Ragginger scored a lone win and ended the season fifth in points despite missing four races.
 In ADAC GT Masters, Ragginger raced for Schütz Motorsport, with whom he finished 13th in points with, after scoring three podiums in five rounds he competed in.
 Also during 2015, Ragginger finished third overall in the 24 Hours of Nürburgring and won on his Trans-Am debut in the TA3-I class.

 For 2016, Ragginger switched to Herberth Motorsport for ADAC GT Masters, whilst remaining with Porsche Holding in Carrera Cup Asia and Falken Motorsports in the Nürburgring Langstrecken-Serie.
 In the former, Ragginger won at the Lausitzring and Hockenheimring to finish fifth in points alongside Robert Renauer.
 In Asia, Ragginger won at Marina Bay and Shanghai en route to a ninth-place points finish.
 During 2016, Ragginger also finished ninth in the 24 Hours of Nürburgring with Falken Motorsports.

 Ragginger then shifted his focus to Asia for 2017, racing in both Porsche Carrera Cup Asia and the China GT Championship.
 Taking four wins in the former, Ragginger ended the season runner-up to Chris van der Drift, whilst finishing fifth in the China GT Championship.
 In the following two seasons, Ragginger stayed in Porsche Carrera Cup Asia, finishing third and second in the points in 2018 and 2019, respectively.
 During these three seasons, Ragginger, who had been racing with Falken Motorsports since 2010, kept his role as a driver in both the Nürburgring Langstrecken-Serie and the 24 Hours of Nürburgring.

 Following that, Ragginger mostly remained with Falken Motorsports across the next three seasons in both the Nürburgring Langstrecken-Serie and the 24 Hours of Nürburgring.
 In 2020, Ragginger also returned to the Trans-Am Series, taking a win at Road Atlanta in his fourth start in the series.

 Ragginger then returned in Porsche Carrera Cup Asia across the next two years for Team Porsche Holding, finishing fourth in both seasons and scoring just two wins, both coming in 2024.
 Ragginger also retained his drive with Falken Motorsports in the Nürburgring Langstrecken-Serie, taking a lone win in 2024 at the second 24h Nurburgring qualifier race.
+In early 2026, Ragginger raced at the Dubai 24 Hour for Neuhofer Rennsport in the 992 class.